 Lenders are always competing amongst each other for more business and a greater market share.
 For ease, staying with the same lender will save time and effort – however if your circumstances have improved since you first took out the mortgage, it maybe that better options are available in the market so it is worth exploring the choices.

-Using a free mortgage broker is the ideal way to understand and assess your options which may include staying with your current lender or securing a cheaper alternative.
+Using a free mortgage broker offering free mortgage advice is the ideal way to understand and assess your options which may include staying with your current lender or securing a cheaper alternative.

 To be alerted when we post our next blog, please subscribe below: